SirHesti/hsguard/GUIDE.md

    --find     same as info, but finddir is not implemented --infodir  Info about file in dir <places> in database
 ```
-Something can be listed with -l.
+The standard option for listings is the -l option.
 You can, but don't have to, specify a directory.
 ```
 @>hsguard -l
     9     1 journald.conf        0x3532257f    1 KB 2022-08-07 15:25:09